Attachments and Constraints

 Solving Constraints While Dragging

 When transforming a part that is attached with constraints, it’s often useful to “solve” those constraints while dragging the part’s move/rotate handles.
-This will force the part to obey the physical limitations defined by its constraints and their attachments.
+This will force the part to obey physical limitations defined by its constraints.